APPLICANTS MUST APPLY THROUGH THE FOLLOWING WEBSITE https://www.governmentjobs.com/careers/northcarolina/jobs/2105583/social-scientist

-This position is responsible for planning and conducting sociological and economic impact studies to evaluate, analyze, and interpret:
+This position is responsible for identifying, planning, organizing, and conducting human dimensions studies to evaluate, analyze, and interpret:

 • Constituents' views, attitudes, and values toward fisheries, wildlife management, and conservation;

-The results of human dimensions and economic impact studies will increase the Commission's capacity to develop and/or adjust management strategies for the benefit of both wildlife and fisheries resources and the human population, plan strategies to communicate benefits of wildlife conservation, and plan strategies to market Commission activities.
+The results of human dimensions studies will increase the Commission's capacity to: develop and/or adjust management strategies for the benefit of both wildlife and fisheries resources and the human population; plan strategies to communicate benefits of wildlife conservation; and plan strategies to market Commission activities.
 Through planning and conducting human dimensions studies and through coordination with Commission staff, the employee will develop and maintain partnerships with other agencies, wildlife conservation organizations, and individuals.

 To apply for this position, please click the APPLY link above: